Curriculum and Assessment

 Relationships and Sex Scheme of Work

-Please click HERE for the School's sex and relationships scheme of work.
+Please click HERE for the School's Relationships and Sex scheme of work.

 Please click on the links below for more information about the curriculum coverage for each subject in all year groups.

 Children are assessed for a range of reasons at different points throughout the year.
 All assessment helps teachers to know if pupils are making expected progress and informs subsequent planning.
 Through the use of marking, observations, discussions, questioning, feedback and some weekly tests, teachers adapt their teaching to meet the needs of the pupils.

 Other tests are carried out at various points in the year to ensure that pupils are making at least expected progress: